 “What Works…” analysis by the UK government

-The UK government commissioned Prof Greg Brookes to study of all the different interventions available for struggling readers.
+The UK government commissioned Prof Greg Brookes to study all of the different interventions available for struggling readers.
 The Easyread System received one of the top ratings.

 You can download his report “What works for children and young people with literacy difficulties”.